- Why Join Us

 You have the option of choosing either our full-time MAT program or our evening program (MAT-E).
-Taught by experienced faculty with extensive classroom experience, classes for both programs are offered on campus in Portland.Full-Time
+Taught by experienced faculty with extensive classroom experience, classes for both the full-time MAT program and evening program (MAT-E) are offered on campus in Portland, Oregon.Full-Time

 The MAT Evening (MAT-E) program takes 22 months/six semesters to complete.
 It begins in late August.
 Students in the program attend classes two evenings a week for the first four semesters.
 The fifth and sixth semesters, during which students complete their practicum and student teaching, require a full-time commitment.

 In both the MAT and MAT-E program, your on-campus coursework and clinical experiences will be determined by which grade levels you’d like to teach.

 Interested in pre-kindergarten through 8th grade?
 These grades are taught in self-contained classrooms, so you’ll be licensed to teach all subject areas.LEARN MORE

 If you’ve earned a bachelor’s degree, Concordia’s MAT program will enable you to enter the teaching profession at the Preliminary Teaching License level.
 By the end of the program, you should be able to plan and execute developmentally appropriate learning activities, demonstrate competency in various methods of authentic assessment, exhibit high moral and ethical standards, have a genuine understanding of culturally responsive practices, and appreciate that teaching is an act of supreme service to others.